bbbradsmith/hatariB/extras/README.md

 Some caveats:
   * The original ST TOS saves the desktop to `DESKTOP.INF`, but unfortunately EmuTOS uses its own file `EMUDESK.INF`.
 To create an image that supports both, you will have to save the desktop twice, once using each TOS.
   * Because EmuTOS does not support DESKTOP.INF, most Atari ST disks intended to boot this way will unfortunately boot with an empty desktop that you have to open manually on EmuTOS.
-  * TOS 1.04+ adds an auto-run feature to its DESKTOP.INF (see GEM Programs [below](#TOS-1.04+-and-EmuTOS)), and though this isn't supported by earlier TOS, the saved layout still works in all ST TOS versions, so you can still use this as a fallback for that case.
+  * TOS 1.04+ adds an auto-run feature to its DESKTOP.INF (see [below](#GEM-Programs)), and though this isn't supported by earlier TOS, the saved layout still works in all ST TOS versions, so you can still use this as a fallback for that case.

 #### GEM Programs